mylesalamb/IndividualProject/src/README.md

 sudo apt-get install -y clang gcc git-lfs zlib1g-dev golang make cmake wget libmnl-dev libnfnetlink-dev libpcap-dev libev-dev libevent-dev
 ```

-To additionall pull the datasets used in the dissertation one needs to use git lfs as follows
+To additionally pull the datasets used in the dissertation one needs to use git lfs as follows

 ```
 cd individualProject